MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-late-payment-prediction.md

 * **Late Payment** - Indicates whether the payment for the invoice is predicted to be late.
 * **Prediction Confidence** - Indicates how reliable you should consider the prediction to be. **High** means that the prediction is at least 90% sure, **Medium** is between 80 and 90%, and **Low** is below 80%.
 * **Prediction Confidence %** - Shows the actual percentage behind the confidence rating.
 By default, this column is not displayed, but you can add it if you want.
-For more information, see [Personalising Your Workspace](ui-personalization-user.md).
+For more information, see [Personalise Your Workspace](ui-personalization-user.md).

 > [!Tip]
 > The Customer Ledger Entries page also shows a FactBox on the right.
 While you are reviewing predictions, the information in the **Customer Details** section can be helpful.
 When you choose the invoice in the list, the section shows information about the customer.
 It also let's you take immediate action.
 For example, if a customer frequently misplaces their wallet, you can open the Customer card from the FactBox and block the customer for future sales.